Lake Ontario, ON - Marcus Opitz

 I am sailor out of Oakville.
 My favourite waterbody is obviously Lake Ontario, but I also have a close affiliation with Georgian Bay, Lake Huron, and Lake Superior since my family has a cottage there.

-In the summer of 2006, I took our sailboats and my two daughters, who were 14 and 16 respectively, and we headed down to 1000 islands.
-On the way, I discovered the trick about travelling with teenage girls successfully.
+In the summer of 2006, I took our sailboats and my two daughters, who were 14 and 16 respectively, and we headed down to Thousand Islands.
+On the way, I discovered the trick about traveling with teenage girls successfully.
 The trick is to cast off very early in the morning, crab a coffee and head down to the lake.
 By 10:30/11:00 am you are able to see some stirrings down below, and some consumption of sugar cereals.
 Then by noon, heads will pop up and say, “Where are we?” and you could say, “We’re almost there.”

 They didn’t spend a lot of time sitting around doing nothing.
 We had a great trip.
 We stopped in Cobourg, in addition to the 1000 Islands, Kingston, Damien Island, Gananoque.
 We also stopped to get some bicycles and cycled down to the winery, which they thought was fabulous.
 We also cycled around Picton, and the large pioneer cemetery they had there.
 It was beautiful, and reminded me of the Botanical Gardens in Hamilton.